Graffino/Custom-Post-Type-Maker/README.md

 ## Feature requests
 We're supporting this plugin but not actively developing it.
 If you're interested to contribute you can submit a PR on [GitHub](https://github.com/Graffino/custom-post-type-maker/pulls).

+## Translation
+Help [translate this plugin](https://translate.wordpress.org/projects/wp-plugins/custom-post-type-maker) in your language.